-St. Elizabeth Ann was floundering, trying her best to trust God, trying her hardest to feel with her heart the peace that reflected her firm belief, that “God alone suffices.”
+St. Elizabeth Seton was floundering, trying her best to trust God, trying her hardest to feel with her heart the peace that reflected her firm belief, that “God alone suffices.”

 She tried as desperately as any of us would and for a while she did exactly what many of us would do — she tried to fake it.